lichess-org/lila/README.md

 Installation
 ------------

 > I am **not** happy to see lichess clones spreading on the Internet.
 This project source code is open for other developers to have an example of non-trivial scala/play2/mongodb application.
 You're welcome to reuse as much code as you want for your projects, and to get inspired by the solutions I propose to many common web development problems.
 But please don't just create a public lichess clone.
-Also, if you are building a website based on lichess, please mention it in the footer with the mention `Based on <a href="http://lichess.org">lichess</a>`.
+Also, if you are building a website based on lichess, please mention it in the footer with `Based on <a href="http://lichess.org">lichess</a>`.
 Thank you!

 > Also note that if I provide the source code, I do **not** offer free support for your lichess instance.
 I will probably ignore any question about lichess installation and runtime issues.

 This is full-stack application, not a library, and it may not be straightforward to get it fully running.
 I assume you run a Unix with nginx, mongodb, elasticsearch and stockfish installed.

-> Some steps of the installation will trigger a download of the galaxy.
-It will take ages.

 ```sh
 git clone git://github.com/ornicar/lila